MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-backend.md

 1. Clone the Boilerplate: `git clone https://github.com/microsoft/Microsoft-Fabric-developer-sample.git`
 1. Open the solution in **Visual Studio 2022**.
-1. Set up an app registration by following instructions on the Authentication [guide](../Authentication/Setup.md).
+1. Set up an app registration by following instructions on the Authentication [guide](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Authentication/Setup.md).
 Ensure that both your Frontend and Backend projects have the necessary setup described in the guide.
 Microsoft Entra is employed for secure authentication, ensuring that all interactions within the architecture are authorized and secure.

-1. Update the One Lake DFS Base URL: Depending on your Fabric environment, you can update the `OneLakeDFSBaseURL` within the **src\Constants\ folder.
+1. Update the One Lake DFS Base URL: Depending on your Fabric environment, you can update the `OneLakeDFSBaseURL` within the **src\Constants** folder.
 The default is `onelake.dfs.fabric.microsoft.com` but this can be updated to reflect the environment you are on.
-More information on the DFS paths can be found [here](https://learn.microsoft.com/en-us/fabric/onelake/onelake-access-api)
+More information on the DFS paths can be found [in the One Lake documentation](../onelake/onelake-access-api.md)

 1. Setup Workload Configuration